Mitch Feierstein

 Mitchell B. Feierstein is a British-American investor, banker and writer.
 He has worked as a columnist for the Daily Mail and works as a columnist for The Independent and the Huffington Post.
 Feierstein appears regularly as a financial commentator on SKY, BBC and RT’s Keiser Report.
 In 2012 he published his first book, Planet Ponzi, which gives his perspective of the global credit crisis.

 Feierstein stood as a Brexit Party candidate in the 2019 UK General Election for the Reading East constituency.
-They came 5th with 1.5% of the vote.
+He came fifth with 1.5% of the vote.

 Early life and education

 Feierstein was born in New York City, and educated at Hamden Hall Country Day School in Hamden, Connecticut.
 Feierstein studied economics at Vassar College and was on the Vassar College President's International Advisory Committee 2009 until it was disbanded in 2018.
 Feierstein served on the Council from Jan 9, 2009 to June 30, 2018.